Maths Mutt HOME

 Centre of Mass

-The centre of mass of a collection of objects is found by treating each object as if it were a single particle at its own centre of mass.
+For a collection of objects, treat each object as a particle located at its own centre of mass.

 Example